-How change happens a huge topic and the subject of lively ongoing debate.
-Our aim in this chapter is to share core theories so we can think about it in relation to our films and the impact campaigns we are planning.
+How change happens is a huge topic, and the subject of lively ongoing debate.
+Our aim in this chapter is to share core theories so we can think about it in relation to our films and the impact campaigns that we are planning.
 For us, the big question that comes up over and over again can be summarised in five words:

 'Slavery wasn't a crisis for British and American elites until abolitionism turned it into one.
 Racial discrimination wasn't a crisis until the civil rights movement turned it into one.
 Sex discrimination wasn't a crisis until feminism turned it into one.
 Apartheid wasn't a crisis until the anti-apartheid movement turned it into one'

 This refers to a critical division in the theories of change both within and beyond film projects.
 This section looks at the theoretical extremes of each side (the Top Downers and the Bottom Uppers), pulling apart the two in order to make clear what each has to offer, then bringing them together with two key film case studies to ask whether this division is really so pronounced.

 Top down approaches have arguably dominated thinking about how change happens until relatively recently.
 It’s a school of thought which says that, since the formal structures of society dictate how society works, then the goal of change campaigns needs to be focused around changing those structures.
 Often this means targeting lawmaking and political decision makers at local, national or intergovernmental levels, as well as attempting to influence the CEOs, boards and stakeholders of national and multinational corporations.

 The worldview from which top down working makes most sense is one which sees society as a machine which broadly works, but requires fixing.
 Individual problems can be analysed and addressed, and the machine reprogrammed to make it work better.
 Widespread public awareness of the issue can be a part of the work but, fundamentally, the structural change is what matters.